-- Construction laydown areas are approximately 4 hectares (ha) in size and are used to temporarily store construction equipment. - First, the land is cleared and topsoil is removed, stored for later use and replaced with a layer of gravel. - Following construction, the gravel will be removed and the topsoil returned.
+- Construction laydown area is approximately 6 hectares (ha) in size and are used to temporarily store construction equipment. - First, the land is cleared and topsoil is removed, stored for later use and replaced with a layer of gravel. - Following construction, the gravel will be removed and the topsoil returned.